 Welcoming streets with characteristic shops, bars and restaurants, the Duomo and loggias, give the perfect feeling of the Italian city.

 Trieste, castello di Miramare (© Commons.Wikipedia.org)

-Miramare is part of the city of Trieste, well known for his beautiful castle.
+Miramare is a district of Trieste, renowned for its castle.

-This neo-medieval beauty, is one of the most visited places in Italy, with an enchanting park of 22 hectars.
+This neo-medieval beauty, is one of the most visited tourists attractions with a magnificent 22 hectars park.

-If you want to admire the gulf of Trieste, land loved by James Joyce, Umberto Saba, Italo Svevo and many others poets, you can’t miss the castle of Miramare and Piazza Unità, one of the most historical places of the Italian modern history.
+If you want to admire the Gulf of Trieste, beloved land of James Joyce, Umberto Saba, Italo Svevo and many other poets, you can’t miss out on the Miramare Castle and Piazza Unità, one of the most important historical squares in Italy.

 Venice, Punta della Salute (© Commons.Wikimedia.org)

 Venice, the city of love, the city of gondola, Saint Marco, Canal Grande and many other pearls known all over the world.

 You know you can’t miss it, but do you also know that from Venice, thanks to high-speed trains, you can reach Florence in just 2 hours and 5 minutes, or Rome in 3 hours and 33 minutes?
 Yes, it’s incredible.

 Upon Request we can organize the best activities in the following locations, and in many other places!